Krsmanovic-S/Implementations-Of-Data-Structures/README.md

   * Print all values in the list

-  * Use iterators for traversal from one node to the next
+  * Use iterators for traversing from one node to the next

 # Stack